dokryconn/Dokters-Prescription/README.md

 ## Customizing the **Dokter's Prescription** script

-**NOTE:** By default, the `Dokter's Prescription.EXE` script includes **Launch/Toggle Program** shortcuts that are **setup for my preferred programs and file locations**.
+**NOTE:** By default, the `Dokter's Prescription.EXE` script includes **Launch/Toggle Programs** shortcuts that are **setup for my preferred programs and file locations**.
 You will most likely want to customize these shortcuts for ***your own specific programs*** by editing the included `Dok's Rx (Raw).AHK` version of the script.
-All of the specific default **Launch/Toggle Program** shortcuts have been deactivated in the `Dok's Rx (Raw).AHK` version of the script to keep it in clean, "template code" format.
+All of the specific default **Launch/Toggle Programs** shortcuts have been deactivated in the `Dok's Rx (Raw).AHK` version of the script to keep it in clean, "template code" format.
 Additionally, there are detailed instruction comments within the `Dok's Rx (Raw).AHK` file to help with editing / customizing.

 1. Ensure that the Autohotkey software is installed on your computer - https://autohotkey.com/
 2. Open the **`Dok's Rx (Raw).AHK`** file in the `Dok's Rx Cabinet\Dok's Rx`folder with any text editor such as `Notepad`; or a script editor such as `SciTE4Autohotkey`.